KatynaSada/SparseGO/README.md

            GO:0043552	FLT1	gene
           ```

-        * _drugcell_ont.txt_ is the file used to create DrugCell and the SparseGO mutations model.
+        * _drugcell_ont.txt_ is the file used to create DrugCell and the SparseGO mutation models.
         * _sparsego_ont.txt_ is the file used to create the SparseGO expression model.
           * The script to create the ontology file is provided in _extra_ folder (_get_gene_hierarchy.py_).
 It requires the _gene2ind.txt_ and _cell2expression.txt_ files.